ton-community/ton-docs/docs/participate/run-nodes/run-docker.md

 ```bash
 docker compose up -d
 ```
-When connected to MyTonCtrl an auto verification in terms of  updates is done.
-In case any detected there is a message displayed "_MyTonCtrl update available.
+When connected to MyTonCtrl, an automatic verification for updates is performed.
+If any updates are detected, a message is displayed"_MyTonCtrl update available.
 Please update it with `update` command._"

 Update is done by means of the command update by indication of a necessary branch
 ```bash